Sweet Potato Thepla/Paratha Recipe

-Absolutely delicious thepla's or parathas or flat bread, as you wish to call them, are made from sweet potatoes, combined with cumin, coriander leaves and whole wheat flour, makes a healthy snack or a breakfast.
+Sweet Potato Paratha Recipe is simple quick to make and delicious to eat.
+These sweet potato thepla's or parathas or flat bread, as you wish to call them, are made from sweet potatoes, combined with cumin, coriander leaves and whole wheat flour, makes a healthy kids lunch box or a breakfast.

-Sweet potatoes are high in beta carotene and a fibrous and nutritious vegetable.
+Sweet potatoes are high in beta-carotene and a fibrous and nutritious vegetable.
 The soft nature of this paratha, makes it’s a great snack for children as young as 10 months.
 It can also make a great lunch box.
-Serve it with a vegetable, a pickle, some honey, or just have it plain, they are a good to go meal!
+Serve it with a vegetable, lemon pickle, some honey, or just have it plain, they are a good to go meal!

-- 1 cup cooked and mashed sweet potato.
+- 1 cup Sweet Potato , pressure cooked till firm and mashed

-Combine all the ingredients into a large bowl and knead to make firm dough.
-Add little water if required to make the dough smooth, and lastly add 1 teaspoon of oil over the dough to prevent it from making it sticky.
+To begin making the Sweet Potato Thepla's, combine all the ingredients including whole wheat flour, sweet potato, salt, spinach leaves, cumin powder, turmeric powder into a large bowl and knead to make firm dough.
+Add little water if required to make the dough smooth, and lastly, add 1 teaspoon of oil over the dough to prevent it from making it sticky.

-Put the rolled parathas on the hot griddle/skillet.
-Cook for about ½ a minute, flip over and add 1 teaspoon of ghee in and around the paratha.
+Preheat a skillet on a medium heat.
+Place the rolled out parathas on the preheated skillet.
+Cook for about 1/2 a minute, flip over and add 1 teaspoon of ghee in and around the paratha.

 Lightly press the parathas while on the skillet so the dough gets cooked.

-Flip and cook the other side for about ½ a minute.
-Cook until light golden spots appear on the parathas.
+Flip and cook the other side for about 1/2 a minute.
+Cook until light golden spots appear on the both sides of the parathas.